CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## Certificate Structure

-VeraId uses X.509 certificates with specific requirements for organisations and members.
+DomainAuth uses X.509 certificates with specific requirements for organisations and members.
 All certificates MUST comply with the X.509v3 standard (RFC 5280).

 ### Organisation Certificate Profile: